Book Editing + Line Editing

-Developmental editing is the primary goal of the edit, and this will be the primary focus of the editor.
+Book editing is the primary goal of the edit, and this will be the primary focus of the editor.

 This means that, though we work hard to catch all errors, it is not 100%.
 We always suggest to writers that they see the line edit as guidance, rather than a replacement for proofreading.
 Once we have returned the manuscript, you will have a clear indication of where the errors lie and will then be able to re-enforce our work with your own editing.

-The developmental editing process will stimulate some level of re-writing from you, the writer.
+The book editing process will stimulate some level of re-writing from you, the writer.
 This means that once you have back the edited manuscript, you will be looking to change and add new material.

 Any new writing will bring new errors; we are all human.